Moscow Theological Academy: Soviet era

+After the secret resolution of the Central Committee of the CPSU "On the shortcomings of scientific and atheistic propaganda" dated October 4, 1958, state bodies began to actively interfere in the admission process of applicants.
+Komsomol and party leaders, employees of state security agencies met with young men who applied for admission to the Moscow Theological Seminary and tried in every way to keep them from this step.
+During the entrance exams, applicants were unexpectedly called to military training, and those who entered were denied registration.
+The number of students of theological schools began to decline.
+Soon it was decided not to allow admission to religious educational institutions of persons who had special secondary and higher education.
+It was forbidden to publish textbooks, to teach general education subjects.
+Teaching of classical languages was reduced to minimum.
+In 1969, a regent class was formed at the Academy, which was transformed into a Regent School in 1985.
+At that time it was the only possible form of women's religious education.
+In the late 1970s - early 1980s, teachers with university humanities education were accepted to Moscow theological schools, and they received knowledge in the field of church sciences independently.

-A great disaster for the Moscow Theological Academy and Seminary was a fire on the night of September 27-28, 1986.
-Five seminary students died in the fire, a student dormitory with an assembly hall adjacent to it burned down, and the Intercession Academic Church was damaged.
-The building of the former monastery hospital-almshouse with the church of St. John of the Ladder, in which the Zagorsk City Hospital was located in Soviet times, was transferred to the Moscow Theological Academy.
-After the restoration work was completed, seminar rooms and student dormitories were located in this building.
+A great disaster for the Moscow Theological Academy and Seminary was a fire on the night of September 27–28, 1986.
+5 seminary students died, a dormitory with an assembly hall burned down, the Intercession Church was damaged.
+Restoration work was completed by 1988.

 Since 1991

-In 1993, efforts were made to resume the publication of the academic journal "Theological Bulletin".
-In 1990s all the restrictions with which the Soviet government tried to slow down the development of theological schools and theological science were completely lifted, but new difficulties appeared, mainly related to the difficult economic situation in Russia and with limited funding for theological education.
-Despite all the difficulties, in 1991 the renovation of the church of St. John of the Ladder was completed, and after the minor consecration regular services began in it.
-In 1994, the great consecration of the church was performed by Patriarch Alexy II of Moscow and all Russia.
+In the 1990s all the restrictions with which the Soviet government tried to slow down the development of theological schools and theological science were completely lifted, but new difficulties appeared, mainly related to the difficult economic situation in Russia and with limited funding for theological education.

+The resumption of the "Theological Bulletin" took place in 1993, when the first episodic issues began to be published.

 On July 18, 1995, Bishop Eugene (Reshetnikov) was appointed rector of the Moscow Theological Academy and Seminary.
 In order to activate the process of reforming the system of theological education in the Russian Orthodox Church, the position of rector was combined with the position of Chairman of the Educational Committee at the Holy Synod.
-Under Bishop Eugene, the life of the Moscow Theological Academy and Seminary became much more lively.
-He granted creative freedom for the initiatives of a number of initiative teachers both in the field of teaching and in the implementation of a number of publishing and spiritual and educational projects.
+Bishop Eugene granted creative freedom for the initiatives of a number of initiative teachers both in the field of teaching and in the implementation of a number of publishing and spiritual and educational projects.
 The Academy had its own small publishing house, which for several years was headed by hieromonk Euthymius (Moiseyev).
 A number of Cabinets were created: Greek, Pedagogical, Biblical, which initially took over part of the work to improve information support and the quality of teaching in the relevant fields.
-Thanks to the efforts of a group of teachers, a language reform was carried out on the basis of the Greek Cabinet, thanks to which the teaching of classical languages was restored in the Seminary and then in the Academy, although not in full.
-Also, a full-fledged revival of the journal "Theological Bulletin" took place during the period from 2003 to the present, when several thousand pages with articles, translations and publications were published.
-If in the previous era a student's business trip abroad was a special exception, then since 2000 language courses and study abroad have become a real opportunity for talented students.
+Thanks to the efforts of a group of teachers, a language reform was carried out on the basis of the Greek Cabinet after which the teaching of classical languages was restored in the Seminary and then in the Academy.